PDAL/PDAL/doc/workshop/exercises/batch_processing/batch-processing.rst

 PDAL doesn't handle matching multiple file inputs except for glob handling for merge operations, but does allow for command line substitution parameters to make batch processing simpler,
-:ref:`substitutions`.
+substitutions.
 Substitions work with both :ref:`pipeline` operations as well as with other applications such as :ref:`translate`.